Lazy-Rabbit-2001/godot-addon-kinebody/README.md

 ## Credits

 * 悠鱼/咸鱼·Yukana(@Lazy-Rabbit-2001): Main programmer and designer, logo designer.
+* Ghostyii: Tutorial author of how to make a sphere-walking character, link [here](https://ghostyii.com/ringworld/).
 * Letterhend Studio: Designer of the font Cyberion Demo.
 * Neale Davidson: Designer of the font Dunkin Sans.